lucasbarber78/restaurant-review-scraper/README.md

 4. Processes and categorizes the reviews
 5. Exports the data to an Excel file

+## Expected Output

+The Excel output file includes several sheets:

+1. **All Reviews**: Combined list of all reviews from all platforms, sorted by date (newest first)
+2. **TripAdvisor**: Reviews from TripAdvisor only
+3. **Yelp**: Reviews from Yelp only
+4. **Google**: Reviews from Google only
+5. **Summary**: Statistical breakdown of reviews by platform, rating, category, and sentiment

+## Analysis Techniques

+The scraper uses several techniques to analyze reviews:

+1. **Keyword Matching**: Reviews are categorized based on the presence of specific keywords (configured in config.yaml)
+2. **Sentiment Analysis**: A basic sentiment analysis algorithm detects positive and negative language, accounting for negation
+3. **Date Parsing**: Complex date expressions (e.g., "2 weeks ago") are converted to actual dates
+4. **Statistical Aggregation**: Review counts and averages are calculated for the summary report

 ## Limitations

 - Be aware of rate limits and terms of service for each platform
 - Google Reviews requires additional authentication
 - Review categorization is based on keyword matching and may require refinement
+- Websites may change their HTML structure, requiring scraper updates

+## Troubleshooting

+Common issues and solutions:

+- **Session Limits**: If you encounter session limit errors, try reducing the `max_reviews_per_platform` setting
+- **Selector Errors**: If the scraper fails to find elements, it may need updates to match website changes
+- **Date Parsing Errors**: For complex date formats, update the date parsing logic in date_utils.py
+- **Memory Issues**: For very large datasets, try scraping one platform at a time

 ## License